Netflix/consoleme/README.md

 Run `make test` or `make testhtml` to run unit tests

 Recommended: Run with the `Additional Arguments` set to `-n 4` to add some concurrency to the unit test execution.

+## Local development with Docker (PyCharm specific instructions)  # TODO: Docs with screenshots

+It is possible to use Docker `docker-compose-test.yaml` to run ConsoleMe and its dependencies locally in Docker with the default plugin set.
+Configure a new Docker Python interpreter to run __main__.py with your working directory set to `/apps/consoleme` (on the container).
+This flow was tested on Windows 10.